tinkerlev/Nuvai/README.md

 ---

 ## 📄 License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/tinkerlev/Nuvai/blob/main/LICENSE) file for details.

-> Security is not optional — this tool makes it accessible.